 And she has written for other outlets, including textbooks, blogs, college alumni magazines and corporate employee magazines.

 A Minnesota native, Andy earned an undergraduate degree in English, history and journalism from Macalester College in St. Paul.
-In 1992, after completing a masters degree at Northwestern University’s Medill School of Journalism, Andy returned to her home state, where she became editor of the Minnesota Women’s Press, one of the nation’s oldest feminist newspapers.
+After completing a masters degree at Northwestern University’s Medill School of Journalism, Andy returned to her home state, where she became editor of the Minnesota Women’s Press, one of the nation’s oldest feminist newspapers.

 In 1997, she joined the staff of Utne Reader, where she became the youngest person to hold the position of senior editor.
 There Andy brought a fresh take to the magazine with her work assigning and editing cover sections, supervising production of front-of-the-book departments, and feature writing.
 Andy sharpened her interviewing skills there with such celebrities as Susan Sarandon, Wynton Marsalis, Natalie Merchant, Ira Glass and Michael Franti.